JohnSwiftC/rustdllproxy/README.md

 Build as release, and as described earlier, rename the new DLL as if it was the original `office.dll` and move it into the directory.

+# Considerations When Bundling

+To clear up some confusion, proxying several DLLs together is almost never useful for process modification, it's only useful for reverse engineering and building custom software.

+Note that when several DLLs are bundled together, the *ordinals* that functions are exported at may change due to their "spot" being taken by another DLL's functions.
+This should never really be a problem, as most modern software uses export names anyways for compatability and readability in their code.